Radnor Lake State Natural Area: Hiking

 Radnor Lake has several miles of hiking trails, featuring varying difficulty levels.

 Visitor's Center

-In the entrance to Radnor Lake, there is a visitor's center that contains artwork and other exhibits on display.
+In the entrance to Radnor Lake, there is a visitor center that contains artwork and other exhibits on display.
 It also has a map of the entire lake.

 Birding

 Many waterfowl and transients can be found in the park, including several duck species, such as ring-necked duck, canvasback, gadwall and American wigeon.
 In addition, the Barbara J. Mapp Aviary Education Center is home to injured-non releasable birds, including a great horned owl, red-tailed hawk, black vulture, golden eagle, and bald eagles.